Yash-Handa/Socio-Konnect/README.md

 * **Helmet** - [npm Doc](https://www.npmjs.com/package/helmet)
 * **Content Security Policy** - [Helmet Doc](https://helmetjs.github.io/docs/csp/)

+Additionally other mechanisms are also used:-

+* **csurf** - CSRF protection is applied to the entire project.
+If CSRF is to be enabled only on some routes then go to `./middlewares/security/globalSecurity.js` and disable it and import `./middlewares/security/csurfSetup.js` to the file where it is required. for more details refer [csurf](https://www.npmjs.com/package/csurf).
+* **limiter** - to block a user from accessing a route more than a given no. of time in a set duration(eg 150 requests per hour). limiter is set but **NEVER USED**.
+For more details refer [limiter](https://www.npmjs.com/package/limiter).
+How to use:-
+  * require the limiterSetup file: `./middlewares/security/limiterSetup.js`
+  * this will return an express middleware which can be used on any route, router or on app.

 ## Response Compression

 The response object is gzip compressed using [compression](https://www.npmjs.com/package/compression).
 To request for an uncompressed response use **x-no-compression** in the request header.